 The trail now continues along a relatively new forest track in parallel with the main path we’ve just followed.
 The paths will soon merge again but keep to the track that you’re on.
 As an optional extra, you can follow the track through the Stream Garden in the Gardens.
 The most direct route is to take a short cut across the grass back towards Muckross House.
 Skirt around the house and head over towards the Traditional Farms to continue back towards our starting point.
 Continue on past the old schoolhouse and turn right up the hill at the next junction.

 This gentle rise will give you the option to slope down to the Abbey or stay to the right and return back to the car park via a short 50m walk along the footpath of the N71.
 Either way, the distance is similar so don’t worry if you miss a turn!

 So there we have it – now we know where to go for a lovely walk or run around the well trodden paths of Muckross Abbey and Muckross House, yet still find solitude along the lake shore trails.
-We will return to these parts again but for now, enjoy this particular trail around the lakeshores of Muckross.
-I know of at least one particular dog who is happy to recommend it!

 To get a FREE eBook on Killarney National Park, and to get updates from Killarney Guide, please subscribe with your email below.